How to Grow Houseplants - Indoor Plant Care

 Houseplants brighten up your home or office.
 Caring for indoor plants, makes

-for a great hobby during the long, inclement months of winter, and even
+for a great hobby during long, inclement winter month, and even throughout

-throughout the year.
+the year.
 Growing houseplants is rather easy.
-Many gardeners refuse
+Many gardeners refuse to twiddle

-to twiddle their green thumbs, for months on end, as winter keeps them indoors.
+their green thumbs, for months on end, as winter keeps them indoors.
+Rather,

-Rather, we actively extend our gardening pleasure through the winter months,
+we actively extend our gardening pleasure through the winter months, tending

 The benefits of indoor gardening are numerous.
 My son reminds me of the clean